How To Use Empathy For Better Communication

 The nuts and bolts instructions for carrying out empathy (as defined at the end of Part One) are called “Attribution” and “Accommodation.”
 They do tend to follow a specific sequential order of attribution being first and accommodation following, but this is how you can take the concept of empathy and apply it into a tangible act.

 Step One: Attribution

-This is why a solid vocabulary or a depth to your content or wisdom is helpful — because the more language, ideas, & information you have to operate from, the more options you have to fit the communicative needs of the other.
+This is why a solid vocabulary or a depth to your internalized content or wisdom is helpful — because the more language, ideas, & information you have to operate from, the more options you have to fit the communicative needs of the other.
 When they say you are good with words, they may just be saying that you have a large toolbox to choose from in attributing and accommodating your communication to be empathic.

 A couple steps to take you through this process: